LiamPierce/ecse373_f22_t3_ariac_final_5/README.md

 The code also contains a method for finding (and caching) the correct bin location using just the logical camera data.

+# Example Run

+[This link](https://youtu.be/5s21_tOiuP8) contains a video of an early run of this package.
+Improvements have been made since, specifically for product placement on the AGV and arm planning.

+# Coordinate Issues

+This package was designed in an environment that seems to be failing every coordinate transform.
+All through the main c++ file there are functions that attempt to fix this issue.

+The main method of fixing the problem is a coordinate remap for the values that are off.
+`
+double remapValues(double x, double in_min, double in_max, double out_min, double out_max) {
+  return (x - in_min) * (out_max - out_min) / (in_max - in_min) + out_min;
+}
+`
+These values were determined by looking at the tf transform output and the robot destination coordinate at the corners of the bin and agv stages.

 # Running this package:

 ## Launch the competition environment: